Posted in Uncategorized

 now gather damp and dust,

-shallow short red earth covered mounds
+outside, short shallow red earth-covered mounds

 sad resting places for souls spirited away